Don’t Automate the Soul Out of Your Brand

 If someone had come over - explained the ordering process, offered coffees, said a quick hello - we would’ve felt acknowledged, not like a transaction.

 Instead, we figured it out ourselves, felt a bit awkward, and sat for nearly half an hour without a coffee on a Sunday morning!
 The food was great, but the experience?
 Disconnected.
-And you can feel annoyed at me saying this about automation, because small business is hard and it saves time and money but trust me I know, and I'm not against automation - but there’s a real missed opportunity to improve the business here:

 And to be honest, it wasn’t just that one experience this week.